 Step 1.
 Read up on the local laws in your state.

 Most states make it legal to take a body home from the hospital, nursing home, or other places of death and bury it on your private property.
-As stated above, only 3 states prohibit home burials: Indiana, California, and Washington State.
+As stated above, the following locales prohibit home burials: Indiana, California, Washington State, and Washington, D.C.

 Certain states and counties have rules about the minimum distance that a body can be buried from water bodies, electrical lines, other buildings, and roads.
 These rules are called “setbacks.”

 You should know what permits you may need.
-As long as you own the land, you shouldn’t have any trouble obtaining permits.
+As long as it’s your own land, you shouldn’t have any trouble obtaining permits.

 Step 2.
 Discuss your plans with your family.